 After the devastating and heartbreaking loss of my 4th pregnancy I told my husband to find someone else who would be able to give him children as I obviously couldn’t.
 He looked at me and said, “I don’t want children if I can’t have them with you.
 But we have to leave and go faraway.”

-Our baby had been born pre-term.
-During the time our baby was in hospital struggling to survive, my husband went back to work.
+Our baby had been born pre-term and during the time our baby was in hospital struggling to survive, my husband went back to work.
 For a long time, I was angry with him until he told me that he had gone back to work because it was the only thing he felt he could control.
 The fact that he couldn’t protect our baby from suffering or death and me from the pain of loss was heart wrenching for him.
 After the small memorial he held me as I cried and cried.
 He had to be strong for me and he had no one to lean on.
 Imagine how tough that must have been for him.

 Have you heard people commenting that she made him do this or do that?
 It’s like when a man marries he becomes a child.
 (Though if you know children they will not do anything they don’t want easily or without a fight).
 He cannot think for himself and God forbid if they make a decision as a couple it’s always the woman’s fault.
 I cannot understand that logic at all.
 A grown man like Harry surely is grown up enough, smart enough, mature enough and knows his own mind enough to choose his own future.
 Don’t you think he has a right to protect his family the best way he can under the circumstances?
 While we don’t choose which family we’re born in, we can choose how we live our own lives.